Celestial Holography Revisited: Introduction

 The holographic principle is a very powerful idea which provides a framework to study quantum gravity observables living on the conformal boundary of space-time.
 This has been most successfully applied in the context of anti-de Sitter (AdS) space, where the AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} conjectures that quantum gravity observables on the boundary of AdS$_{d+1}$ space are equivalent to correlation functions of a (non-gravitational) Conformal Field Theory (CFT) in $d$-dimensional Minkowski space $\mathbb{M}^d$.

 4pt A key feature of AdS space is that its boundary lies at spatial infinity.
 The dual boundary theory is therefore a standard quantum mechanical system with a standard notion of locality and of time.
 This poses a key hurdle along the way to extend our understanding of holographic quantum gravity observables beyond the relative security of the AdS/CFT correspondence.
 Recent years have seen significant progress in the context of anti-de Sitter's maximally symmetric (and more realistic) cousins Minkowski space and de Sitter (dS) space, which have come to be known as Celestial Holography \cite{Raclariu:2021zjz,Pasterski:2021rjz,McLoughlin:2022ljp,Pasterski:2021raf} and the Cosmological Bootstrap \cite{Baumann:2022jpr,Benincasa:2022gtd}, respectively.
 In contrast to AdS space, the conformal boundaries of Minkowski and dS space lie at null and past/future infinity, respectively, which obscures how the corresponding boundary correlation functions encode consistent bulk physics.
 Much of this progress has been driven by the discovery of connections with more familiar flat space S-matrices.
-In the context of celestial holography, celestial correlation functions have been defined as an integral transform of flat space scattering amplitudes \cite{deBoer:2003vf,Cheung:2016iub,Pasterski:2016qvg,Pasterski:2017kqt}.
-In the context of the Cosmological Bootstrap, a lot of mileage has been gained from the observation that the coefficient of the ``total energy singularity" is the flat space scattering amplitude for the same process \cite{Maldacena:2011nz,Raju:2012zr}.
+In the context of celestial holography, correlators on the celestial sphere have been defined as a conformal change of basis of flat space scattering amplitudes \cite{deBoer:2003vf,Cheung:2016iub,Pasterski:2016qvg,Pasterski:2017kqt}, known as \emph{celestial amplitudes}.